 Probiotics for Dogs: What Are They?

 Probiotics are becoming a popular supplement in the world of dog health.
 These supplements help keep your dog’s skin healthy and its immune system strong.
-Think of probiotics as little helpers that keep your dog’s tummy happy and healthy.
+Think of canine probiotics as little helpers that keep your dog’s tummy happy.

-In this blog, we’ll let you learn more about probiotics and why they’re good for dogs.
+In this blog, we’ll learn more about probiotics and why they’re good for dogs.

 Your dog’s gut is home to billions of microorganisms.